tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/README.md

 # SpreadsheetGear code samples for Visual Studio Code

-This repository contains SpreadsheetGear sample code for .NET6 WPF, .NET6 Windows Forms, ASP.NET Core, and Jupyter Notebook applications.
+This repository contains SpreadsheetGear code samples for .NET6 WPF, .NET6 Windows Forms, ASP.NET Core, and Jupyter Notebook applications.

 [Visual Studio Code (VSCode)](https://code.visualstudio.com/) is a source code editor for Windows, Linux and MacOS.
 This repository is based on a fork of [SpreadsheetGear/SpreadsheetGearExplorerSamples](https://github.com/SpreadsheetGear/SpreadsheetGearExplorerSamples) which was developed using Visual Studio 2022 on Windows.
 Sample code has been simplified for VSCode with one solution file (.sln) per folder, only one possible startup project (.csproj) per solution, and VSCode workspace (.code-workspace) files.